Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: Acoustic black hole

 Performing the series expansion of the function $G(z,r_0)$ at the point where $z=0$, which is equivalent to the limit of $r\to {r_0}$, we have that where the expansion parameters $\Lambda_1$ and $\Lambda_2$ are defined as

-The expansion coefficients Eqs. (\ref{14}) and (\ref{15a}) in the strong field regime, $r\to {r_m}$, cause the integral Eq. (\ref{11}) has a logarithmic divergence, and therefore it is necessary to separate this integral into two parts: a regular part $\Delta\phi_R(r_0)$ and a divergent part $\Delta\phi_D(r_0)$.
-Therefore, we have to
+The expansion coefficients Eqs. (\ref{14}) and (\ref{15a}) in the strong field regime, $r\to {r_m}$, cause the integral Eq. (\ref{11}) to have a logarithmic divergence, and therefore, it is necessary to separate this integral into two parts: a regular part $\Delta\phi_R(r_0)$ and a divergent part $\Delta\phi_D(r_0)$.
+Therefore, we have

 Thus, the divergent part is defined by

 To have some control over the divergent part, we need to expand the coefficient $\Lambda_1(r_0)$ and the impact parameter $\beta(r_0)$ in the radius of the photon sphere $r_m$.
 Thus, Eqs.
 (7) and (14) become